bmwant/deep-RL-trading/README.md

 # **Playing trading games with deep reinforcement learning**

 This repo is the code for this [paper](https://arxiv.org/abs/1803.03916).
-Deep reinforcement learing is used to find optimal strategies in these two scenarios:
+Deep reinforcement learning is used to find optimal strategies in these two scenarios:
 * Momentum trading: capture the underlying dynamics
 * Arbitrage trading: utilize the hidden relation among the inputs